VinayakC-creator/codsoft_tasks/README.md

 1.MOBILE SIGNUP FLOW:https://www.figma.com/design/CMfzvaMG6fEfdkdXVh7Tyu/Untitled?node-id=0-1&t=kn5yyfTxDoDjr8Mz-1

-Homepage
+Restaurant Website Design

-Logo: Positioned at the top-left for brand recognition.
+Homepage Logo: Positioned at the top-left for brand recognition.
 Navigation Menu: Links to key sections such as Menu Search Bar: Optionally included for searching the menu
 Header: Consistent with the homepage for ease of navigation.